Emergency departments (ED)

-There is a separate children's area within the main A&E department, staffed by children's nurses, which is open during the day.
-At night, children are seen and treated in the main A&E department.
+There is a separate children's area within the main ED department, staffed by children's nurses, which is open 24/7.

-All children brought in are seen by an A&E doctor first, and, if necessary, referred to a paediatrician for assessment and admission to a paediatric ward or discharge home.
-For emergency surgery and trauma, they are sent to Queen Mary's Hospital for Children at the St Helier site which is staffed by children’s nurses.
+All children brought in are seen by an ED doctor first, and, if necessary, referred to a paediatrician for assessment and admission to a paediatric ward or discharge home.
+For emergency surgery and trauma children will be sent to Queen Mary's Hospital for Children at the St Helier site which is staffed by children’s nurses.
 However, in exceptional circumstances children may be transferred to specialist center outside the Trust

 St Helier Hospital

-The dedicated children's A&E department, next to the main A&E, is open 24 hours a day, seven days a week, and is staffed by children's nurses.
-All children brought in are seen by a paediatrician.
+The dedicated children's ED department, next to the main ED, is open 24/7and is staffed by children's nurses and paediatricians.

 If emergency surgery, hospital admission, or further tests or x-rays are required, they are sent to Queen Mary's Hospital for Children, on the St Helier site.